 Achievement in Culture Award: Lebanese Dr Maha El-Khalil Chalabi has been in charge of lots of welfare and cultural campaigns for Tyre, the UNESCO World Heritage Site she grew up in.
 Some of her outstanding achievements include founding a medical and social care complex and the city’s international festival.

 Achievement in Promoting Women’s Advancement Award: Former professional swimmer Yasmine Sabri is an outspoken feminist and a passionate advocate of women’s advancement all over the world.
 The Egyptian actress is a relative newcomer to the silver screen, but has already worked with several greats like Mahmoud Abdel Aziz and Mohamed Imam.

-Achievement in Motivation and Wellbeing Award: Emirati author and motivational speaker Hala Kazim came up with ‘Journey through Change,’ after going on hiking trips in remote environments.
-They inspired her to create her own trips for women that involve physical activity and coaching and counselling by Kazim herself, who is certified by City University, London.
+Achievement in Motivation and Wellbeing Award: Emirati author and motivational speaker Hala Kazim came up with "Journey through Change" after going on hiking trips in remote environments.
+They inspired her to create her own trips for women that involve physical activity, plus coaching and counselling by Kazim herself, who is certified by City University, London.
 By removing women from their everyday lives, they can focus on themselves, and, in turn, find the strength to make positive changes and create the perfect balance.

 Achievement in Trade Development Award: Bahrain’s Shaikha Hind Bint Salman Al-Khalifa has been involved in business activities in different economic areas and is the Director of the Bahrain Chamber of Commerce & Industry.
 The Bahraini royal, who is the President of the International Federation for Bahraini Business & Professional Women, is also known for her numerous community related achievements.